 Meet Jess, a two year old chocolate Labrador.
 Jess attended a dog portrait session, accompanied by her owners, earlier this month, with a challenge!
-Jess was no stranger to portrait sessions and having attended a session with one of Preston's most prestigious dog photographers, I was given the challenge of creating a series of stunning portraits without poses.
+Jess was no stranger to portrait sessions and having attended a session with one of Preston's best known dog photographers, I was given the challenge of shedding the traditional formalities in favour of a more relaxed approach, creating a series of stunning candid portraits without poses.

 A dog portrait without posing?